 In 2000, Tim expanded Sophlex Enterprises and created Sophlex Marine Management which moved the company into the foreign flag cruise ship and casino ship market.

 Tim and Sophlex Marine Management conduct administrative and maritime operations for Victory Casino Cruises in Port Canaveral.

 Currently, Sophlex Marine Management has partnered with a condo cruise ship developer to establish Oceanic Resort Condos of America.
-This project is creating the first privately-owned expedition condo mega-yacht to be home ported in the Caribbean.
-The ship, Caribe Explorer, will be owned by 50 partners and cruise the islands one 4-day weekend a month and then take an annual 14-day cruise to destinations like Costa Rica and Panama.
+This project is creating a privately-owned luxury superyacht to be home ported in South Florida.
+The ship, Caribe Explorer, will be owned by 32 partners and cruise the islands one 4-day weekend a month and then take an annual 30-day cruise to destinations like Costa Rica and Panama.
 Owners may retire and live aboard full time or simply take advantage of the cruising.